-Founded in 2003, U.S. Gold Bureau is currently headquartered in Austin, TX.
-It is an authorized purchaser of bulk coins and bullion from the U.S. Mint.
+U.S. Gold Bureau was founded in 2003.
+It’s currently headquartered in Austin, Texas.
+It is an authorized purchaser of bulk gold coins, bars and bullion from the U.S. Mint.

-Global Gold and Silver is a company that specialize in buying jewelry, precious metals and diamonds.
-With over 60 years of service in the jewelry trade industry, they can assist nearly any jewelry seller.
-They have three stores, which are located in Manhattan, Brooklyn and New Jersey.
+Global Gold and Silver specializes in buying jewelry, precious metals and diamonds.
+It has over 60 years of service in the jewelry trade industry.

-- Precious metal buyers: They buy a variety of jewelry and metals such as gold watches, gold jewelry, gold coins, diamond jewelry, loose diamonds, silver jewelry, silver coins and silver sets.
+- Precious metal buyers: The company buys a variety of jewelry and metals, including gold watches, gold jewelry, gold coins, diamond jewelry, loose diamonds, silver jewelry, silver coins and silver sets.

 - Certified gemologists: There is a certified gemologist at each location, ensuring that items are expertly evaluated.

 - Free shipping: Sellers can send tracked jewelry items to the company for evaluation for free.

 - Store locations: There are three stores, located in Manhattan, Brooklyn and New Jersey.